Philip Morris International: Other

-From the 1970s to the late 1990s, Phillip Morris along with British American Tobacco, was involved in campaigns to undermine bans against smoking in Muslim majority countries by branding Muslims who opposed smoking as a "'fundamentalist’ who wishes to return to sharia law," and be "a threat to existing government as” according to leaked documents.
+From the 1970s to the late 1990s, Philip Morris along with British American Tobacco, was involved in campaigns to undermine bans against smoking in Muslim majority countries by branding Muslims who opposed smoking as a "'fundamentalist’ who wishes to return to sharia law," and be "a threat to existing government as” according to leaked documents.
 A 1985 report from Philip Morris squarely blamed the World Health Organization: “This ideological development has become a threat to our business because of the interference of the WHO [...]
 The WHO has not only joined forces with Muslim fundamentalists who view smoking as evil, but has gone yet further by encouraging religious leaders previously not active anti-smokers to take up the cause."
 Philip Morris has refused to comment on these findings.

-Philip Morris International has announced an overhaul of its human rights protections of tobacco workers in Kazakhstan and 30 other countries after critical reports.
+Philip Morris International announced in 2011 an overhaul of its human rights protections of tobacco workers in Kazakhstan and 30 other tobacco-producing countries after critical reports.

-The company runs an information web site outlining the health issues of tobacco.
-However, it has been criticised in an article in the journal Public Health Nursing as merely a "public relations effort" intended to "undermine public health".

-In the 1930s, the company's tobacco advertisements were a steady source of income for numerous medical organizations and journals, including the New England Journal of Medicine (NEJM) and the Journal of the American Medical Association (JAMA).

 In February 2015, John Oliver highlighted the company's many international legal cases on an episode of his television show Last Week Tonight.
 He also attempted to raise awareness for his campaign using the hashtag #JeffWeCan.